Taylor-S-Smith/jwt-pizza/CuriosityReport.md

 ## Who created it?

   It was developed by the National Infrastructure Advisory Council while they were working on a research project [1].
-They then chose theForum of Incident Response and Security Teams to be the "custodians" of the system for future iterations [2].
+They then chose the Forum of Incident Response and Security Teams to be the "custodians" of the system for future iterations [2].
 I unfortunately couldn't find more details on the original research project that inspired it.

 ## Has it developed over time?